vaibhavkatwe17/Customer_Churn_Analysis/README.md

 ---

+## Problem Statement ##
+Telecom companies face significant revenue loss due to customer churn, especially in competitive markets.
+However, without a deep understanding of the factors contributing to churn—such as payment methods, contract types, service usage, and customer demographics—it becomes difficult to implement effective retention strategies.

+This project aims to analyze a telecom dataset to identify the key drivers of customer churn.
+By using data cleaning in Python and visualization in Power BI, the goal is to uncover patterns and correlations that can help reduce churn and improve customer satisfaction.
 ## 🔍 Project Overview

 Customer churn is a key metric in subscription-based businesses.
 Understanding what influences churn helps improve retention strategies.